openebs-archive/openebs-docs/docs/installation.md

 helm install --namespace openebs --name openebs stable/openebs --version 1.1.0
 ```

+**Note:**

-**Note:** Since Kubernetes 1.12, if any containers does not set its resource requests & limits values, it results into eviction.
+1. Since Kubernetes 1.12, if any containers does not set its resource requests & limits values, it results into eviction.
 It is recommended to set these values appropriately to OpenEBS pod spec in the operator YAML before installing OpenEBS.
 The example configuration can be obtained from [here](#example-configuration-pod-resource-requests).

+2. Check the blockdevice mount status on Node before installing OpenEBS operator.
+More details can be obtained from [here](/docs/next/faq.html#what-must-be-the-disk-mount-status-on-node-for-provisioning-openebs-volume).

 As a next step [verify](#verifying-openebs-installation) your installation and do the [post installation](#post-installation-considerations) steps.